rk4github/cassandra/README.md

 # Hecuba
-A utility to backup cassandra node using snapshots & incremental backups to Amazon S3.
+A utility to backup Cassandra node using snapshots & incremental backups to Amazon S3.

-The objective of the project to make DBA, system admin & DevOps life easier into `Snapshotting`, `Incremental Backup` and `Restoring` cassandra.
+The objective of the project to make DBA, system admin & DevOps life easier into `Snapshotting`, `Incremental Backup` and `Restoring` Cassandra.

+This utility is made under keeping in mind of huge database (more then 500 GB), first time utility uploads entire snapshot afterwords only upload differential snapshot.
+Utility works to minimize load on system & for faster result.
+This is achieved after using differential calculation, utility compares generated snapshot with available snapshot in s3 (sync_dir) if gets difference upload back to s3, after syncing differences to s3, create snapshot accordingly.

 #### Prerequisites
 ```bash